tklusz/final-project-personal/README.md

-# Final Project
+# Kubernetes Deployment
-This is the repository for our final project in CIT 481.
+This is a repository that contains code for an EKS deployment, using various AWS services, Python, and Terraform.
+This infrastructure was developed as part of a final project for a 400 level IT class.

 # Tools and Technologies.
-  The tools and technologies we are using are outlined in our [design document](/Documentation/DesignDocument.md).
+  The tools and technologies I used are outlined in the [design document](/Documentation/DesignDocument.md).

 # How to execute.
-  In order to run our infrastructure, follow the steps in our [setup document](/Documentation/Setup.md).
+  In order to build the infrastructure, follow the steps in the [setup document](/Documentation/Setup.md).

 # Issues.
-  Issues with our infrastructure can be found in individual module documentation, in our [module directory](https://github.com/tklusz/finalproject/tree/master/Documentation).
+  Issues with the infrastructure can be found in individual module documentation, in the [module directory](https://github.com/tklusz/kubernetes-deployment/tree/master/Documentation).